MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-staged-rollout.md

    >[!NOTE]
    >The members in a group are automatically enabled for Staged Rollout.
-Nested and dynamic groups are not supported for Staged Rollout.
+Nested and dynamic membership groups are not supported for Staged Rollout.
    >When adding a new group, users in the group (up to 200 users for a new group) will be updated to use managed auth immediately.
    >Editing a group (adding or removing users), it can take up to 24 hours for changes to take effect.
    >Seamless SSO will apply only if users are in the Seamless SSO group and also in either a PTA or PHS group.